Guest Director Manny Tellado

 Guest Director Rob Yacoviello

-Robert Yacoviello is so happy to be directing this production of Company for Dreamwrights.
-He has had the unique opportunity of performing on stages throughout Italy, France, Germany, and Russia.
-The Washington Post wrote that Robert was “A solid performer and singer,” and the DC Metro Arts described him as a “Strong romantic lead.”
-Robert was formally the Director of Vocal Studies at Lancaster Bible College and the director of the LBC Opera Workshop.
-He also is a stage director for Opera Lancaster.
-He is currently teaching students out of his home studio in York PA.
-Robert holds an M.M. in Vocal Performance and is the Co-founder of Windham Music Studios in York Pennsylvania.
+Robert Yacoviello is truly excited to be directing Dreamwright’s production of Company.
+He has had the opportunity of performing on stages throughout Italy, France, Germany, and Russia.
+For his portrayal of Aeneas in a Washington D.C. production of Dido and Aeneas, the Washington Post declared Robert to be “a solid performer and singer,” and the DC Metro Arts described him as a “strong romantic lead.”
+Although he loves performing, Robert’s main passion is directing.
+He has directed Opera and Musical Theater productions in Lancaster and York and is a stage director for Opera Lancaster.
+He has held the position of Director of Vocal Studies at LBC and currently teaches privately from his home studio.
+Robert holds a Masters of Vocal Performance and is the Co-founder of Windham Music Studios in York Pennsylvania.

 Guest Director Jaci Keagy